 When the votes were counted in December 1840, Harrison had won the Electoral College vote easily, but the popular vote was very close.
 The Whigs had won with 240 electoral votes, compared with 60 for the Democrats.
 But Harrison only took the popular vote by about 150,000 votes.

 But the staggering stat was the huge increase in voter turnout triggered by the new style of targeted campaign tactics.
-More than 80 percent of eligible voters cast ballots in the 1840 race, a record turnout at the time and the third best turnout in any presidential election.
-(By comparison, the previous election had a 57 percent turnout—which also happens to be the estimated turnout of the 2012 election.)
+More than 80 percent of eligible voters cast ballots in the 1840 race, a record turnout at the time and the third-best turnout in any presidential election.
+(By comparison, the previous election had a 57 percent turnout—close to the estimated 56 percent turnout of the 2016 election.)

 His vice president, John Tyler, did not fare well with the Whigs.
-For all their guile in running an election, the Whigs had focused little on the vice presidential candidate.
-Tyler, a former Democrat, quickly antagonized his own party, and the Whigs eventually expelled him from their party while he was still President.
+For all their guile in running an election, the Whigs had focused little on the vice-presidential candidate.
+Tyler, a former Democrat, quickly antagonized the Whigs, and they eventually expelled him from their party while he was still President.